hipposen/Cabeltester/README.md

-Simple Sketch to test micro-usv cable for data lines.
+Simple Sketch to test micro-usb cable for data lines.

 Hardware